Effect of Photobiomodulation to Reduce Post-operative Pain After Endodontic Surgery

 Time Frame: 7 days after treatment

-A scale will be used to quantify the amount of edema as recommended by some authors (Metin et al., 2018).
-The scale is made up of scores from 0 to 3, where: 0 = no edema, 1 = intraoral edema, 2 = extraoral edema, 3 = diffuse edema (Metin et al., 2018).
+A scale will be used to quantify the extent of edema.
+This scale has scores ranging from 0 to 3: 0 = no edema, 1 = intraoral edema, 2 = extraoral edema, and 3 = diffuse edema.
+This outcome will be measured at baseline, 24 hours, and seven days after surgery.

 7 days after treatment